alexwlchan/alexwlchan.net/src/_drafts/adding-watch-locations.md

 There are also a couple of data points which I think are something related to direction and speed?
 I'm not looking into those, but it was interesting to see they're in there.
-I don't think I've worked with GPS data before, and there's a bit more than I expected – I thought I'd just be getting longitude and latitude coordinates, but these extra values make sense as well.
+I don't think I've worked with GPS data before, and there's a bit more than I expected – I thought I'd just be getting longitude and latitude coordinates, but these extra values make sense, particular when I'm walking.

 I used [lxml] to write a Python function which extracts all these track points from the file.
 There are dedicated libraries for dealing with GPX files, but I already know how to use lxml and it was simple enough to write something for this one-off task.